lianmi/servers/README.md

 CREATE DATABASE IF NOT EXISTS lianmidashboard DEFAULT CHARACTER SET utf8mb4 DEFAULT COLLATE utf8mb4_general_ci;

 GRANT ALL PRIVILEGES ON lianmicloud.* TO 'lianmidba'@'%';
-GRANT ALL PRIVILEGES ON lianmidashboard.* TO 'lianmidba'@'%';
+GRANT ALL PRIVILEGES ON lianmiadmin.* TO 'lianmidba'@'%';

 FLUSH PRIVILEGES;